Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-For the non-optimized networks, both the forward and backward continuations are the same, except for some small fluctuations, indicating a sort of second order phase transition, without any hysteresis behavior.
+For the non-optimized networks, both the forward and backward continuations are the same except for some small fluctuations.
+The absence of any hysteresis behavior indicates a sort of second order phase transition.
 For the optimized network, however, interesting new behaviors arise.
-First, we have a significant earlier onset of synchronization (smaller values of $K_c$).
-Second, the values of the order parameter $r$ attain much higher values, indicating that the phases, although not all equal, have a much narrower distribution than for the non-optimized case.
-Third, and very interesting, the type of the phase transition seems to change from second to first order with a hysteresis behavior, as the forward and backward curves no longer match each other.
-The existence of a first order phase transition with hysteresis behavior was already studied for the model (\ref{kuramoto_power_grid_definition}) in the case of an \emph{all-to-all} topology, \cite{tanaka1997}.
-Our results indicate that the topology plays a fundamental role in the synchronization properties of a network, since a rewiring of the network, keeping everything else unchanged, is capable of modifying the kind of synchronization transition.
-This kind of first-order phase transition for the synchronization is the key dynamical point of the so-called explosive synchronization behavior, which is now under intensive investigation, see \cite{gomez-gardenes2011} and \cite{explosive} for instance.
+Firstly, we have an earlier onset of synchronization (smaller values of $K_c$), and the values of the order parameter $r$ attain higher values, indicating that the phases, although not all equal, have a much narrower distribution than for the non-optimized case.
+Secondly, and very interesting, the type of the phase transition seems to change from second to first order with a hysteresis behavior, as the forward and backward curves no longer match each other.
+The existence of a first order phase transition with hysteresis behavior was already studied for the model (\ref{kuramoto_power_grid_definition}) in the case of an \emph{all-to-all} topology \cite{tanaka1997}.
+(See also \cite{hyster}).
+It is clear that the topology plays a fundamental role in the synchronization properties of a network, since a rewiring of the network, keeping everything else unchanged, is capable of modifying the kind of synchronization transition.
+This kind of first-order phase transition for the synchronization is the key dynamical point of the so-called explosive synchronization behavior, which is now under intensive investigation, see \cite{gomez-gardenes2011} and \cite{explosive}, for instance.